RetroDECK/ES-DE/USERGUIDE.md

 **Display game info overlay**

 This will display an overlay in the bottom left corner, showing the game name and the game system name.
+A star following the game name indicates that it's a favorite.

 **Render scanlines** _(OpenGL renderer only)_